 I already wrote about the best pubs in Brasov – make sure to read that article as well for some ideas where to start your foodie adventure.

-9. Solid public transport option
+9. Solid public transport options

-Brasov has modern buses, with a public transport system greatly maintained and organized.
 There are electronic panels in bus stations, indicating the waiting time to each bus arrival in real time.

 Plus, the automatization of buying tickets from machines placed in most of the stations is a great step forward, increasing accessibility to bus tickets for everyone, at any hour.

-10. Most winters have snow
+10. In Brasov, most winters have snow

 Lots of snow.
 Not like in the rest of the country, where snow melts in a matter of minutes.
 They have enough snow and ice for snowmen and snowballs and for winter sports.